lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 ### _Introduction_

 The Questaal suite consists of a collection of electronic structure codes based on the local-density approximation (LDA) to density-functional theory (DFT) to solids, with extensions to _GW_ and interface to a Dynamical Mean Field theory code (DMFT) written by K. Haule.

-The entire Questaal suite contains several kinds of codes to solve Schrodinger's equation and properties derived from it, to be described below.
-Most of them descended the LMTO methodology developed in the 1980's by O.K.
+Most of the programs in the Questaal suite descended the LMTO methodology developed in the 1980's by O.K.
 Andersen's group in Stuttgart.

 [This page](https://lordcephei.github.io/about/) outlines some of Questaal's unique features, in particular the ability to carry out